l7mp/stunner/docs/PREMIUM_REFERENCE.md

 ## User quota

-**Feature:** `UserQuota`. **Availability:** in the member and enterprise tiers.
+**Feature:** `UserQuota`. **Availability:** member and enterprise tiers.

-Once a client has obtained a valid TURN authentication credential, they can open any number of TURN connections via STUNner by reusing the same credential.
-Since TURN credentials are available in plain text at clients (this is by WebRTC JavaScript API design), malicious clients can easily launch a Denial-of-Service (DoS) attack by creating lots of TURN allocations in quick succession.
-Unfortunately, even an [`ephemeral` credential](AUTH.md) leaves an open time window for a DoS attack before it expires.
+Once a client has obtained a valid TURN authentication credential, they can open any number of TURN connections by reusing the same credential.
+Since TURN credentials are available in plain text at clients (this is by WebRTC JavaScript API design), malicious clients can launch a Denial-of-Service (DoS) attack by creating excess of TURN allocations in quick succession.
+Unfortunately, even an [`ephemeral` credential](AUTH.md) leaves a time window open for a DoS attack before it expires.

 STUNner's `UserQuota` feature allows to set an upper limit on the number of simultaneous allocations that can be made with the same TURN credential.
-This feature is available in your tier if `UserQuota` is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).
+This feature is available in your tier if the `UserQuota` feature is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).

 Note that STUNner's quotas are per per-user-id.
 This means that if you obtain multiple different credentials for the same user-id (e.g., by using `stunnerctl auth --username my-user`) then the credentials map to the same quota: the TURN allocations authenticated with the same credential add up when imposing the quota.
 Also note that stale TURN allocations also count towards the quota.
 If a client fails to close unused TURN allocations (which TURN clients routinely do) then these stale allocations will be active until they time out (usually after 5 mins).
 This may prevent clients from re-connecting when an overly restrictive user quota is in effect.
+Quotas are per-dataplane-pod: if you [scale](SCALING.md) STUNner then the quota multiplies by as much as there are dataplane pods.

-Configure a user quota for a Gateway by setting the `userQuota` field in the corresponding GatewayConfig:
+Configure a user quota for a Gateway by setting the `userQuota` field in the GatewayConfig:

 ```yaml
 apiVersion: stunner.l7mp.io/v1